framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 For many applications, DI/1's default conventions will be sufficient but it also supports more advanced usage through three avenues:

 * Configuration -- a `config` struct that can be provided to the `ioc()` constructor.
+In a FW/1 application, this is specified as `diConfig` in the framework settings.
 * Customization -- several public methods that can add additional beans to the factory.
 * Overriding -- extending `ioc.cfc` to provide your own versions of several key methods.
+In a FW/1 application, you will be able to specify your extended CFC using the `diComponent` framework setting.

 Each of these approaches will be discussed in the following sections.

 ## Configuration

-When you create the bean factory, you can optionally supply a second argument that is a struct containing configuration for DI/1.
+When the bean factory is created, you can optionally supply a struct containing configuration for DI/1.
 At present, DI/1 understands the follow configuration options:

 * `constants` - struct - defaults to `{}`.
 DI/1 will use any name/value pairs specified here to provide _beans_ that resolve to the specified values.
 This can be used to provide resolution for constructor arguments that need values which are not actual beans.
 See also `declare()` in the **Customization** section that follows.
 * `exclude` - array - defaults to `[]`.
 DI/1 will ignore any CFCs whose file path contains the strings in this array.
 DI/1 always excludes paths containing `/WEB-INF` and `/Application.cfc`, as well as various FW/1 and DI/1 framework files.
 The strings are not case-sensitive.